prebid/prebid.github.io/dev-docs/modules/schain.md

 });
 {% endhighlight %}

-### Bidder-Specific SChain
+### Bidder-Specific Supply Chains

-This method uses the `pbjs.setBidderConfig` function, with a syntax similar to the global scenario above:
+This method uses the `pbjs.setBidderConfig` function, with a syntax similar to the global scenario above.

-Below is an example of how this would look:
 {% highlight js %}
 pbjs.setBidderConfig({
   "bidders": ['bidderA'],   // can list more bidders here if they share the same config